seqan/seqan3/doc/tutorial/sequence_file/index.md

 # Fields {#section_sequence_files}

-The Sequence file abstraction supports reading four different fields:
+The Sequence file abstraction supports reading three different fields:

   1. seqan3::field::seq
   2. seqan3::field::id
   3. seqan3::field::qual
-  4. seqan3::field::seq_qual

-The first three fields are retrieved by default (and in that order!).
+The three fields are retrieved by default (and in that order!).
-The last field may be selected to directly store sequence and qualities in a more memory-efficient combined container (see seqan3::qualified).
 This is more advanced than what we cover here, but if you are still interested you can take a look at the tutorial \ref tutorial_sam_file which introduces reading a file with custom selected fields.